-Nabil Adam is a distinguished Professor of Medicine and Computer & Information Systems at Rutgers University located in New Brunswick, NJ.
+Nabil Adam is a distinguished Professor Emeritus at Rutgers University located in New Brunswick, NJ.
 Over the last 43 years, Dr. Adam has held a faculty position at Rutgers University.
 He strives to assist his students in their academic success as much as possible.

 Outside of his teaching duties, Nabil Adam spent over five years with the Department of Homeland Security, where he was assigned to the Science & Technology Directorate.
 He was responsible for mentoring scientists, engineers, and program managers, while simultaneously managing “Modeling, Simulation, and Analysis” and leading the “Cyber-physical Systems Security” and “Unified Incident Command Decision Support” initiatives.
 Additionally, Nabil was assigned to the position of Program Chair for a variety of related committees and workshops including Modeling, Simulation, & Analysis for Homeland Security, Emergency Management: Incident, Resource, & Supply Chain Management workshop, and Future Directions in Cyber-physical Systems Security to name only a few.